 If you have a concern about your child’s health, please get in touch with your clinical team or primary care physician.
 If your matter is urgent, please visit the nearest emergency department.

-All hospital visitors are required to answer screening questions before entering the building.
-Some may be re-directed if exhibiting symptoms of illness or have travelled outside of Canada.
+All hospital visitors, including clients and family caregivers, are required to answer screening questions before entering the building.
+Some may be re-directed if exhibiting symptoms of illness, have travelled outside of Canada, or have been exposed to a person COVID-19 positive or pending COVID-19 test results.
 All inpatient family caregivers are subject to daily screening.

 Please allow extra time during your visit for screening upon arrival.